tabareCapitan/tabarecapitan.github.io/docs/research.md

     cursor: pointer;
     display: block; /* Change display to block */
     width: 100%; /* Set the width to 100% */
-    opacity: 1; /* Add this line to control the opacity */

   }
+  .summary-selectedPaper a {
+    text-decoration: none; /* Remove the underline from links */ }
   .summary-morePaper {
     padding: 8px 12px;